tdviet/fedcloudclient-old/README.md

 > with client ID and client secret), an access token will be generated
 > on the fly from the refresh token and client ID/secret.
 >
-> Refresh tokens have long lifetime (one year in EGI CheckIn), so they
+> Refresh tokens have long lifetime (one year in EGI Check-in), so they
 > should be securely protected.
 In secured environment, e.g. private
 > computers, refresh tokens may be conveniently specified via environment
 > variables *CHECKIN\_REFRESH\_TOKEN*, *CHECKIN\_CLIENT\_ID*,
 > *CHECKIN\_CLIENT\_SECRET*; so users don't have to set token for
 > *fedcloud* client via command-line parameters.
 >
-> Access tokens have short lifetime (one hour in EGI CheckIn), so they
+> Access tokens have short lifetime (one hour in EGI Check-in), so they
 > have lower security constraints.
 However, they have to be refreshed
 > frequently, that may be inconvenient for some users.
 In shared
 > environment, e.g. VMs in Cloud, access tokens should be used instead